Dr Andrew White MSc DPscyh. AFBPsS

 Training, qualifications & experience

+I hold a doctorate in psychology by research from City University.
 A chartered (BPS) and registered (HCPC) Counselling Psychologist, I have been working in private practice since 2007.

 Over the years, I have enjoyed working in many settings; in the NHS as an assessing and treating psychologist in primary care, working with individuals and groups; as a salaried assessing psychologist and as the Clinical Manager for AXAPPP Healthcare.